Explore holidays in The Gulf of Mirabello & South East Crete

 The grape spirit of raki goes hand in hand with a Cretan dining experience, as it does across Greece.
 It’s potent stuff, but usually served with savoury snacks or dessert.
 Alternatively, a glass of sweet, caramely Metaxa brandy is the perfect way to complete dinner, especially when sipped under a star-filled sky.

 Traditional Plaka has a host of excellent fish tavernas, the best known lined up along the tiled seafront road and down on the beach, the waves almost at your feet, with spectacular views of Spinalonga.
-Alternatively, be tempted by attractive Mochlos, which has its own esteemed handful of fish tavernas and a Minoan site as an appetizer.
+Alternatively, be tempted by attractive Mochlos, which has its own esteemed handful of fish tavernas overlooking a Minoan site.

 There’s no shortage of holiday-friendly ambience, whether you’re soaking up the atmosphere with a meal next to Lake Voulismeni in Agios Nikolaos’ or lunching in Diaskari on the south coast: a scenic spot with comfortable day beds on the beach nearby for lazy siestas.
 Further west lies pretty Myrtos, which sparkles into life at night, offering live music until late in some of its friendly tavernas.